Duckyoubeaver/Unicorn-II/README.md

 ## Implementation Steps
 Necessary steps to get the assistant working

-1. **Signing In:** The business/organisation must sign into communicube.ai and purchase a relevant plan.
+1. **Signing In:** The business/organisation must sign into and purchase a relevant plan.
 For testing purposes plug in 424242... in place of the credit card details.
 2. **Training Process:** Input information that will train the assistant.
 Q: A: formats work pretty well, but it can take various text-based input.
 3. **Integration with Website:** A code snippet will be generated on the website under the form, copy and paste into the HTML body.